Publishing By Using the Portal OSSRH Staging API⚓︎

 - Staging repositories are per-user.
 The vast majority of staging deployments to OSSRH are done via a single user account, so publishing to the same repository from multiple users is not supported.

-- Staging repositories need to be released or manually uploaded to the Portal in order to view them in https://central.sonatype.com/publishing/deployments.
+- Staging repositories need to be closed or manually uploaded to the Portal in order to view them in https://central.sonatype.com/publishing/deployments.
 From there, publishers can perform manual testing, publish to Maven Central, and drop deployments.
 However, deployments cannot be modified at that point.
 This behavior is similar to closed staging repositories in OSSRH.

 If you encounter further limitations or wish to give feedback on your particular publishing methodology, please contact Central Support.